jeremenichelli/jeremenichelli.github.io/_posts/2017-10-06-the-web-components-experience.md

 ---
-title: The web component experience
+title: The web components experience
 resume: After a lot of back and forth, web components are slowly making their way into browsers.
 But what do they really mean given the current state of development?
 ---